 Under the new system, Freddie Mac of McLean, Virginia, and Washington-based Fannie Mae (FNMA:US) will use data collected on the loans they buy to spot potential defects.
 They will review samples within three months of purchase instead of waiting until borrowers default, and loans with three years of consecutive on- time payments will be exempt from buybacks unless there has been fraud.

 The two companies asked banks to buy back mortgages with an unpaid principal balance of $18.9 billion in the first two quarters of this year.

 Banks usually end up paying about half of the unpaid principal balance when a putback demand is successful, according to the companies.

-The original audit of Freddie Mac’s loan review practices, published in September 2011, was prompted by auditors’ concerns that the firm wasn’t aggressive enough in seeking repurchases from Bank of America Corp (BAC). for defaults on loans issued by Countrywide Financial Corp.
+The original audit of Freddie Mac’s loan review practices, published in September 2011, was prompted by auditors’ concerns that the firm wasn’t aggressive enough in seeking repurchases from Bank of America Corp (BAC:US). for defaults on loans issued by Countrywide Financial Corp.